TREAT AND UNDERSTAND - TEENAGE SKIN

 Cleanse, treat, moisturise.

-- Cleanse - the same way as directed in the morning but this time removing all the daily grime, sweat and sebum build up from the skin, again removing everything with a wet face cloth to finish.
+- Cleanse - the same way as directed in the morning and this time removing all the daily grime and pollutants, sun cream, sweat and sebum build up from the skin.
+Removing everything with a wet face cloth again.

-- Treat - Salicylic Acid is the preferred choice for oily, congested, acne prone skins and should be incorporated into almost all teen routines regularly to help decongest pores and encourage skin renewal.
-Blemish spot treatments can also be helpful in calming and reducing bacteria and inflammation on active blemishes.
-If very oily. congested this can be used with both morning and evening routine.
+- Treat - Salicylic Acid is the no.1 preferred ingredient choice for oily, congested, acne prone skins and should be incorporated into almost all congested / acne prone teen routines to help decongest pores and encourage skin renewal.

-A great option to start..
-Alpha-H Clear Skin Starter Kit - perfect for gifting or as an introduction to a complete day and night system.
+A great option to start is Alpha-H Clear Skin Starter Kit - perfect for gifting or as an introduction to a complete day and night system.
 5 mini sizes to help restore skin clarity to oily, blemish-prone and congested skins.